mariusandra/insights/README.md

 Insights is built by me ([@mariusandra](https://github.com/mariusandra)) personally from my free time.
 If you find the project cool or use it in your company, please consider giving [a small monthly donation](https://github.com/sponsors/mariusandra) as thanks!

-To stay in touch and receive news when we release a significant update, [plase sign up here](http://eepurl.com/gTlRkf).
+To stay in touch and receive news when we release a significant update, [please sign up here](http://eepurl.com/gTlRkf).

 You can also [follow me on Twitter](https://twitter.com/mariusandra) to receive the latest updates.